Maqentaer/jsonml-cli/README.md

-html2jsonml
+jsonml-cli
 ===========

-Parse any type of HTML and convert to JSONML
+Parse HTML and convert to JSONML